-Staff told us that they felt able to raise any work related concerns directly with the registered manager and were very confident that concerns would be acted upon.
+Staff told us that they felt able to raise any work-related concerns directly with the registered manager or the practice manager and were very confident that concerns would be acted upon.

 We saw that the practice had a whistleblowing policy in place.